aliang9/aliang9.github.io/_pages/about.md

 I'm Arthur and I like learning about the world to build things that improve it while also having a blast doing so.
 I'm interested in medicine, particularly using machine learning methods to advance therapeutics and procedures for combating neurological diseases.

-I love cafe hopping, reading/writing, consuming Korean media, and working out.
+I love cafe hopping, reading, consuming Korean media, and working out.
+I'm also a beginner blogger currently still trying to find my voice and content fit.
 Right now, I want to learn more about VC, geometric deep learning, foreign languages, and how to get myself to wake up in the morning.

 Say hi at artliang [at] mit [dot] edu, I'd love to chat!